Learning-to-Defer with Expert-Conditional Advice: Problem Formulation and Surrogate Design

 Expert~$1$ has one excellent action and one catastrophic one, whereas expert~$2$ has two mediocre actions.
 Bayes compares row minima, ignores the catastrophic entry, and therefore prefers expert~$1$.
 The separated surrogate behaves differently.
 After profiling out the query head, row~$1$ is summarized by $F(b-\delta, C)$, which still depends on the catastrophic entry.
 Appendix~\ref{app:proof_expert_summary_monotone} shows that $F(u,v)$ is strictly increasing in $v$ for fixed $u \in (0,C)$, so this distortion is unavoidable.
 The router therefore compares profiled row summaries rather than row minima and selects expert~$2$.

-Because the contradiction already appears in the smallest non-trivial setting, it cannot be dismissed as an artifact of a particular parameterization or of a large action space.
-Appendix~\ref{app:synthetic_exp} complements this theorem with a theorem-aligned synthetic experiment, where the separated surrogate's excess risk stays bounded away from zero and remains substantially worse than the augmented construction introduced next.
+The contradiction already appears in the smallest non-trivial setting ($J{=}2$, $K{=}1$) and persists across the entire parameterization family~\eqref{eq:separated}.
+Because this family encompasses every modification the standard surrogate-design recipe suggests, the result rules out the entire class of constructions a practitioner would naturally derive from the product-of-indicators loss.
+Appendix~\ref{app:synthetic_exp} complements the theorem with a synthetic experiment where the separated surrogate's excess risk stays bounded away from zero.